Term Project, Fall 2012

-You are to write a term paper and deliver a presentation on a topic suggested by you and agreed to or modified by the instructor.
-In addition, you will be required to critique the presentations of your classmates.
+You are to write a term paper and deliver a presentation on a topic suggested by you and agreed to (or modified by) the instructor.
+In addition, you will be required to critique the papers and presentations of your classmates.
+Suggest your topics on Piazza, where I will approve them, or ask for modifications.

-Your paper on this topic will be 1400-1700 words, including a reasonably comprehensive bibliography.
+Your paper will be 1400–1700 words, including a reasonably comprehensive bibliography.
 Your talk will be a 15-minute presentation of the material in your paper.
 I will be strict on the time limit.

-Preliminary presentation slides: You are to turn in the contents of the four slides described below by the seventh week of class (7th November).
+Preliminary presentation slides: You are to turn in the contents of the four slides described below by Friday 20th April.
 They should convey a sense of what your 15-minute talk will be about.
 Submit your slides using the dropbox in D2L.

-The goal of asking for a few of your slides now is not to restrict you from changing them later, but to encourage you to start planning your presentation.
+The goal of asking for a few of your slides early is not to restrict you from changing them later, but to encourage you to start planning your presentation.

 1. Title: Think of a catchy title that hints not just at your topic, but also the position that you will take on it.